Where to Buy

 GBM Assessment (Score: 8.5/10)

-Written during the Ancien Régime and published in 1748, The Spirit of the Laws profoundly shaped the political imagination of the eighteenth century and beyond.
-James Madison and the other framers of the United States Constitution drew directly on Montesquieu's doctrine of separated powers when designing the American system of government, making this work one of the most politically consequential treatises in Western history.
-It remains a core text in political science and legal theory.
+Produced during the Ancien Régime and published in 1748, The Spirit of the Laws shaped the political imagination of the eighteenth century and beyond.
+James Madison and the other framers of the United States Constitution drew directly on Montesquieu's doctrine of separated powers when designing the American system of government, making this work a politically consequential treatises in Western history.

 The Enlightenment, c.
 1725-1762